BassemKhaled7/-APP-Rocks-Front-End-Task-/README.md

-To Run the project please Run `npm i` in your terminal.
+To Run the project please Run `npm install` in terminal to install node modules in the project.

 # Nkn